Meet The Team

 - Discovery Committee Member, In re: Taxotere (Docetaxel) Products Liability Litigation, MDL No. 2740 (2016)

 - Plaintiffs Steering Committee, In re: Fluoroquinolone Products Liability Litigation, MDL No. 2642 (2016)

 - Plaintiffs Executive Committee II, In re: Biomet M2A Magnum Hip Implant Products Liability Litigation, MDL No. 2391 (2015)

-Ed was recognized in 2015, 2016, 2017, and 2018 as a Rising Star by Super Lawyers magazine, recognition reserved for only the top 2.5% of attorneys in California.
+Ed was recognized each year since 2015 through 2019 as a Rising Star by Super Lawyers magazine, recognition reserved for only the top 2.5% of attorneys in California.
 In 2013, he was named a Rising Star by the San Diego Attorney Journal.
 In 2010 and 2012, EdM was selected as a Top Young Attorney by San Diego’s leading legal publication, The Daily Transcript.
 Recently, he was also selected “Top 40 Under 40” by The National Trial Lawyers organization and San Diego Metro.